-Note: You can re-name an updated package and Unity will recognise it as an update, so you can use incremental naming, for example: MyAssetPackageVer1, MyAssetPackageVer2.
+NOTE: You can re-name an updated package and Unity recognizes it as an update, so you can use incremental naming: for example,

-Hint: It is not good practice to remove files from packages and then replace them with the same name: Unity will recognize them as different and possibly conflicting files and so display a warning symbol when they are imported.
+HINT: Avoid removing files from Asset packages and then replacing them with the same name: Unity recognizes them as different and possibly conflicting files and then displays a warning symbol when they are imported.
 If you have removed a file and then decide to replace it, it is better to give it a different but related name to the original.

 Re-install Standard Assets, Upgrade Standard Assets, Upgrading Standard Assets, Install Standard Assets, Installing Standard Assets, Import Standard Assets, Importing Standard Assets